FOR 204, Forest Ecosystem Decision-Making (Fall, 2 credits)

 FOR 451, Natural Resource Economics (Spring, 4 credits)

 FOR 451 involves broad analytical perspectives on natural resource management suitable for NREMs forestry, wildlife ecology and fisheries students.
 The first half of the course focuses on enterprise level financial analysis of land-use opportunities and trade-offs; the second half of the semester covers more broadly the economic social-welfare implications of aggregated, landscape level land-use and the role policy plays in correcting market failures and incentivizing socially valuable land-use.
-In 451 (and all my other classes) I integrate a number of computer-based models that are currently being used to analyze the bio-physical, financial and/or economic implications of land use decisions
+In 451 (and all my other classes) I integrate a number of computer-based models that are currently being used by resource professionals to analyze the bio-physical, financial and/or economic implications of land use decisions.

 This cap-stone/service course for undergraduate forestry students is a critical component of NREMs’ impactful resource curriculum.
 Our capstone process involves the coupling of student teams with a private landowner or public agency into a client/consultant working relationship.
 Student responsibilities lie in developing and communicating comprehensive land management plans.
 The capstone opportunity facilitates student integration of a body of relatively fragmented resource management knowledge into a unified whole within the context of a real-world situation.
 Student-centered benefits of a capstone opportunity are well documented in forestry education and can include: opportunity to directly apply knowledge from other courses; advanced preparation for professional jobs; less on-the-job training is require post-graduation; experience active problem-solving, decision-making, critical thinking, and critical and oft neglected human relations dynamics.
 Based on student feedback (informal and formal) this course is often a highlight of our forestry majors’ academic requirements.